-- an expression of dissatisfaction without any request for further explanation or a review - a restatement of the complaint to the OIA about the agency originally complained about - expressions of dissatisfaction with the original agency's actions.
+- an expression of dissatisfaction without any request for further explanation or a review - a mere restatement of the complaint to the OIA involving the issue originally complained about - expressions of dissatisfaction with a referring agency's actions.

 A decision to decline an internal review request is final and is not further internally reviewable.